 - Complying with binding authorities granted by the insurer

-- Comply with all other terms of the agreement between agent and company
+- Comply with all other terms of the agreement between the agent and the company

 But if you do not have formal insurance experience.